-- Choral - Unison/Optional 2 part - 2 & 3 Part Upper Voices - S.A.T.B. - T.T.B.B - Instrumental - Classroom - Curriculum Packs - Music For The Classroom - MUSICWorld - Wallcharts - Junior Music Bag - Nursery - Music Stories - Performance Packs - More Music Stories - Our World - Multicultural Music - Songs about our world - Christmas Roundup - Classroom - Unison / Optional 2 Part - Choral 2&3 pt - S.A.T.B - Orchestral Music On Hire - Gifts - Junior Music Bags etc. - Tea Towels
+- Conducting - Choral - Unison/Optional 2 part - 2 - 4 Part Upper Voices - S.A.T.B. - T.T.B.B - Instrumental - Classroom - Curriculum Packs - Music For The Classroom - Wallcharts - Junior Music Bag - Early Years - Music Stories - Performance Packs - More Music Stories - Music of Jan Holdstock - Christmas Roundup - Classroom - Unison / Optional 2 Part - Choral 2&3 pt - S.A.T.B - Orchestral Music On Hire - Gifts - Tea Towels - Junior Music Bags etc. - Miscellaneous

 Online Catalogue | Classroom | Music For The Classroom